Skip to content

 Close the door completely.

-Ensure the door sits flush against
+Ensure the door sits flush against the drum.

 2